johnykvsky/dummygenerator/docs/customization.md

 When you generate a name with `->firstName()` actual flow looks like this:

 * DummyGenerator method `__call()` is launched
-* generator is trying to find extension containing passed method name by reaching out to container `findProcessor()`
+* generator is trying to find extension containing passed method name by reaching out to generator `findProcessor()`
 * container is looping through all loaded definitions, checking if any of them has given method
 * if it's found, then definition instance is returned to generator
 * generator (with used strategy) is trying to get data from extension by running given method (in our example: `firstName()`)